 - It is important to note that this exam involves radiation.
 Pregnant women are not allowed in the room during the exam.
 Siblings or anyone under the age of 18 are also not allowed in the exam room.

-Will my child be given a contrast material?
+Will my child need a contrast material?

 How should I prepare my child for fluoroscopy?

-Following are a few helpful tips to help you prepare for your child’s fluoroscopy X-ray:
+Helpful tips to help you prepare for your child’s fluoroscopy X-ray:

 - Bring special toys or books to help your child relax during the exam, or you may choose to use our toys.